hassan-kheireddin/push_swap/README.md

-## Sort_Optimizer
+## Sort Optimizer

 ![Alt Text](sort_optimizer/inc/sortoptimizer.gif)
 ## 🧠 Project Overview

-`Push Swap` is an algorithmic project where the goal is to sort a stack of integers using a limited set of operations and the least number of moves possible.
+`Sort Optimizer` is an algorithmic project where the goal is to sort a stack of integers using a limited set of operations and the least number of moves possible.
 This project focuses on algorithm optimization and data structure manipulation
 (mainly stacks and linked lists).